 His stunt worked.
 At $300 a pop, he sold seven elevators that year, 15 in 1855 and launched a business that is still very successful today.

-It did.
+Spoiler alert: It did.
 In fact, Mr. Otis began selling more elevators, too.
 Many more.
-By the 1870's there were 200o Otis elevators in service.
-Thanks to the new ease of scaling them, buildings were able to rise higher.
+By the 1870’s there were 2000 Otis elevators in service.
+Thanks to the new ease of scaling them, buildings were able to rise higher than ever.
 And as the skyline of New York changed, so did the economics.